ytisf/LookingGlass/README.md

 -l, --live           Run on a live adapter and sniff. (not recommended) -v, --verbose        Show more information while running.
 -u, --user           User configurations to search.
+-k, --kml            If coordinates are found, save a KML file as well.
 -h, --help           Shows this help menu.
 --falpos             Ignore data types that are not reliable such as MSISDN.
 ```